 I believe photographers should use whatever gear they like and they can afford.
 There are no right and wrong answers but only what works for you.
 I have shot a lot of different cameras over the years.
 I like to play and experiment with different photography equipment.
 This is part of the joy of photography for me.
 You can spend a small fortune with trial and error shopping while trying to find out what works for you.
 I’ll share what I use and why.
 Hopefully it will give you some insight for your purchases.
 Feel free to ask questions if you have them.
-Let me tell you about my gear:

 My primary color digital camera is a Black Leica M9-P. To me it is a truly amazing camera and the perfect camera for me!
 It is light and easy to carry around.
 It takes razor sharp images with brilliant rendering of color.
 It is can easily slip into my briefcase to accompany as I go about my daily business.
 It also is a great conversation piece.
 I have a lot of conversations started by strangers who are just interested in my camera.

 In a world of mass production I admire the craftsmanship that Leica puts into their products.
 You can instantly feel the construction of the camera as you hold it in your hands.
 I love the clean look and feel of my M9-P. Leica refers to it as ‘stripped down to absolute functionality’.

 I always use a clear Leica protectors on my lenses.
 I know there are varying views on this but I never have a lens cap on.
 I am always walking in cities so I want to protect the glass of the lens.
 I like to shoot my lenses wide open most of the time so during the day I switch my clear protectors for ND filters.
 I use B+W ND 4 Filters most of the time and I also have a B+W ND 64 for my Noctilux for when it is really bright out.

 There are a few ‘must have’ accessories to get the most out of these lenses.
 I have a 21mm bright finder I use in the hot shoe when I am shooting the 21mm Summilux.
-I also have a 35mm viewfinder that I occassionally use with my 35mm.
+I also have a 35mm viewfinder that I occasionally use with my 35mm.
 The 35mm Summilux blocks part of the in camera viewfinder which takes a bit of getting use to.
 I also use a 1.4x magnifier with my 50mm to make it easier to focus.

 I use an Epson GT-x970 Flatbed scanner.
 This is the Japan version of the V750.
 There are much more expensive dedicated film scanning available on the market.
 They are about 4-8 times the cost and I think I am getting pretty decent results now so I am not ready to make that investment.
 Perhaps there will be a PlusTek OptiFilm Scan 120 in my future but not right now.
 I am going to keep that money for film, cameras and lenses.